-When asked where his story ideas came from, Harlan Ellison (the vivid, visceral master of speculative fiction with the heart of a Catskills comedian) would quip: "Schenectady.
+When asked where his story ideas came from, the late great Harlan Ellison (the vivid, visceral master of speculative fiction with the heart of a Catskills comedian) would quip: "Schenectady.
 There’s this 'idea service' in Schenectady and every week like clockwork they send me a fresh six-pack of ideas for 25 bucks."
 Unfortunately, I never asked Harlan for the address.

 The notion for GALLOWAY'S GAMBLE, my first stab at historical fiction, came from the Encore Western cable channel, purveyor of vintage western movies and TV shows.
 About 10 years ago, I took notice and started recording MAVERICK and HAVE GUN WILL TRAVEL in their entirety.
 During television's first full decade of broadcasting, when westerns ruled the networks, these were considered a cut above the rest—and both mostly lived up to their reputations.
 MAVERICK's first 2 seasons were particularly clever, with TV's first anti-heroes in Bret Maverick (played by James Garner) and brother Bart (Jack Kelly).